 When your sunflowers are about three inches tall, pluck out the smallest specimens, leaving about 18 inches between the tallest plants.
 This is necessary for adequate air circulation, sunlight, and nutrients for each plant.
 Keep the sunflower bed weeded, as weeds not only compete for nutrients, but also introduce insect pests that may bring fungal diseases to the flower garden.
 Combine your fertilizing and watering chores by feeding your sunflowers twice a week with diluted fish emulsion or another balanced flower fertilizer.
 Small plants only need a couple of gallons of this nourishing drink per week, but as the plants surpass you they will triple their thirst.

 When the petals of your sunflowers begin to shrivel, the plant has reached its peak height.
-If you are growing an heirloom type, save seeds from the largest several plants, and plant the largest seeds (with the most endosperm) next season to increase your giant sunflower growing success.
+If you are growing an heirloom type, save seeds from the largest several plants, and plant the largest seeds (with the most life-sustaining endosperm) next season to increase your giant sunflower growing success.
 In this way, you will improve each generation by selecting the largest and most vigorous flowers to replant.